Prince William Plays Coy Over Harry And Meghan’s Engagement Rumors

 However, noticeably missing was Prince William’s wife, Kate Middleton.
 The Duchess of Cambridge has been suffering from hyperemesis gravidarum while pregnant with their third royal baby.

-Duchess Kate, who has been recovering at home, is expected to make her first public appearance on World Mental Health Day at the Buckingham Palace on October 10.
+Duchess Kate, who has been recovering at home, is expected to make her first public appearance on World Mental Health Day at Buckingham Palace on October 10.

 [Featured Image by Chris Jackson/Getty Images]